carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 ~~~
 {: .error}

-While it's certainly possible to get error messages that are more cryptic than this one,
+By Python standards this is only a slightly cryptic error message,
-it's not entirely clear to the user what the problem is.
+but it's not entirely obvious to the user what the problem is.
 To make it crystal clear that the input file needs to have a units attribute,
 we could use a `try`/`except` block to "catch" this `KeyError`.
 Rather than have the program halt with a regular error message,